Boston Short-Term Rental Regulations

 2. Meet safety requirements.
 Post fire safety signage.
 No outstanding building, sanitary, zoning, or fire code violations.
 Local contact able to respond in person within 2 hours.

 3. Apply for your STR permit.
-Submit application + $25 fee.
+Submit application.
+Fees vary by type: Limited Share Unit Registration $25; Home Share Unit Registration $200.
 See permit types above to determine which applies.

 4. Register for tax accounts.
 Set up hotel occupancy tax accounts with the city tax authority.